Cored-Inc/Disvide/README.md

 To generate a Discord bot with Disvide, follow these steps:

 1. Create a Discord bot account and obtain the bot token from the Discord Developer Portal.
-2. Run the program by executing `python bot_generator.py` in your terminal.
+2. Run the program by executing `disvide` or `python main.py` in your terminal.
 3. Answer the following questions to generate your bot:
    - What is the username of your bot?
    - What is the token of your bot?